 The District has reviewed the material contained in the permit application for the proposed project and has made a preliminary determination that the project is expected to comply with all applicable requirements of District, state, and federal air quality-related regulations.
 The preliminary recommendation is to issue an Authority to Construct for the equipment listed below.
-However, the proposed new source of TAC will be located within an Overburdened Community and requires an HRA, which triggers the public notification requirements of Regulation 2-1-412.
+However, the proposed source will be a new source of TAC within 1,000 feet of a K-12 school, which triggers the public notification requirements of Regulation 2-1-412.
 After the comments are received from the public and reviewed, the District will make a final determination on the permit.